SHAKTHIPRIYAVELAYUTHAPANI/DOC-NAVI/README.md

 # NAVI-DOC
-Navidoc is a secure, ML-powered web platform that alerts citizens to government-scheme eligibility, lets them pre-verify documents, schedule appointments, and perform digital payments to reduce corruption and fraud.
+Using secure ML-based technology, Navidoc provides a web platform that notifies citizens of their eligibility for government schemes and facilitates document pre-verification, appointment scheduling, and digital payments to curb fraud and corruption.
 **Live demo:** https://navidoc-citizen-serv-v1ho.bolt.host

 ## Features